Wilfred/trifle/code_of_conduct.md

-The Baobab community is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
+The Trifle community is made up of members from around the globe with a diverse set of skills, personalities, and experiences.
 It is through these differences that our community experiences great successes and continued growth.
-When you're working with members of the community, we encourage you to follow these guidelines which help steer our interactions and strive to keep Baobab a positive, successful, and growing community.
+When you're working with members of the community, we encourage you to follow these guidelines which help steer our interactions and strive to keep Trifle a positive, successful, and growing community.

-A member of the Baobab community is:
+A member of the Trifle community is:

 ## Open